rafaellcoellho/blink-led-stm32f103-makefile/README.md

 make tests_coverage -> run lcov
-make runnable       -> create the .elf .bin and .hex make clean          -> clean the proj
+make runnable       -> create the .elf .bin and .hex make clean          -> clean the proj make flash          -> flash the uC make erase          -> erase the uC
 ```

 To add new files to the project, you must include them in the build script